Rekha123984/E-Commerce_Sales_and_Customer_Insight_Analysis_Project/README.md

 This end-to-end project showcases a **complete data analytics workflow**:
 **Excel for cleaning → SQL for structured queries → Python for EDA & stats → Power BI for visualization.**

-The findings provide valuable insights for **data-driven decision making** in e-commerce.
+The findings provide valuable insights for **data-driven decision making** in e-commerce